edalfon/blognow/content/post/2021-12-05-test-driving-duckdb-and-arrow/index.en.markdown

 CREATE TABLE table_name AS SELECT * FROM table_name_fg;
 ```

-## Results: How long it takes to ingest such data?
+## Results: Who is faster ingesting such data?

 Well, for this exercise Arrow is fast!, way faster than Postgres, but also faster than DuckDB.
 Arrow native file format is also faster than parquet.
 Both the tests using tiny and small data show very similar results, where arrow file format is the fastest and compared to that it takes around: